Read time 9 minutes

 • drive:\Documents and Settings\\Local Settings\Application Data\Microsoft\Outlook.

-Method 1: Create a New Outlook Profile and Move Existing OST file to a New Location
+Method 1.
+Create a new Outlook profile and move the existing OST file to a new location

 1. Locate the existing OST file and copy and paste it to the new location.

-7. In the next window, enter the credentials of your email account with which you want to create a new Outlook profile.
-Then, click Next.Enter the credentials of your email account
+6. In the next window, enter the credentials of your email account with which you want to create a new Outlook profile.
+Then, click Next.add email account

-Method 2: Disable the Cached Exchange Mode and Change Location of OST File
+Method 2.
+Disable the Cached Exchange Mode and change OST file location

-Note: Here, you can note the present location of the OST file if you don’t know it.
+Note: Here, you can check out the present location of the OST file if you don’t know it.

 • Now again, click Settings, and go to the Advanced tab.
 After that, click Outlook Data File Settings > Disable Offline Use > Yes.